hosnaa/Common_Errors_Anaconda/README.md

     > I found out libssl-1_1-x64 dlls in Anaconda/DLLS and Anaconda/Library/bin being installed at different dates, so, as an experiment, I copied the one in Anaconda/DLLS and replaced that in Anaconda/Library/bin and conda started working again, at least for now - I could install new packages again.

 ## Error 04:
-* whenever I try to write anything in the prompt regarding anaconda it gives this error\
+* whenever I try to write anything in the prompt regarding anaconda it gives this error:\
  CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://conda.anaconda.org/conda-forge/win-64/current_repodata.json>\
   Elapsed: - \
   An HTTP error occurred when trying to retrieve this URL.\